aimms/documentation/webui/creating.rst

 By default, the WebUI is configured to allow any AIMMS identifier in your model to be displayed in the WebUI, and any applicable procedure to be run from within the WebUI.
 When your WebUI application has more secure authorization requirements, e.g. that certain data in your model should not be writable by, or even visible to, particular users of your app, then the WebUI can support you in imposing such restrictions upon certain users.
 For this purpose, the `WebUI System Library <library.html>`_ contains a section called "Authorization Support".
 This section provides the following identifiers which can be used to introduce authorization into your WebUI app:

 * :token:`webui::IdentifierAuthorization` defined over the set :any:`AllIdentifiers`.
-Through this identifier you can set permissions on *specific* identifiers in your model.
+Through this identifier you can set permissions to use *specific* identifiers in your model.
 * :token:`webui::LibraryAuthorization` defined over the set :token:`webui::AllLibraryPrefixes`.
-Through this identifier you can set permissions on all identifiers in *specific* libraries in your model.
-Typically, this comes in handy when you need to set permissions on runtime libraries that *may not even exist* when you are setting up the WebUI authorizations for the user who is running the app.
-The set :token:`webui::AllIndexLibraryPrefix` should contain library prefixes of library included in your project.
+Through this identifier you can set permissions to use all identifiers in *specific* libraries in your model.
+Typically, this comes in handy when you need to set permissions for runtime libraries that *may not even exist* when you are setting up the WebUI authorizations for the user who is running the app.
+The set :token:`webui::AllIndexLibraryPrefix` should contain library prefixes of libraries included in your project.
 You can prefill it through the procedure :token:`webui::FindAllLibraryPrefixes`.
 Library-level authorization will only be applied if no specific identifier authorization has been specified.
-* :token:`webui::DefaultAuthorization` sets a default authorization, which will apply when no authorization can be determined for a specific identifier, or for the library (if any) in which the identifier is contained.
+* :token:`webui::DefaultAuthorization` sets a default authorization, which will apply when no authorization can be determined for a specific identifier, or for the library (if any) which contains the identifier.

-When deploying your AIMMS via AIMMS PRO or AIMMS Cloud, you can use the PRO group membership when setting up the proper authorizations for a particular user.
+When deploying your AIMMS app via AIMMS PRO or AIMMS Cloud, you can use the PRO group membership when setting up the proper authorizations for a particular user.

 Available permissions
 ---------------------

-Authorizations can be applied to identifiers that hold data, but also to procedures.
+Authorization can be applied to identifiers holding data, but also to procedures.
 The available permissions that can be assigned are:

 * :token:`webui::AuthNone`: no access granted.
-No data will be shown in the WebUI, even if identifier is specified in a widget in the WebUI.
+No data will be shown in the WebUI, even if the identifier is specified in a widget in the WebUI.
 Procedures will not be executed.
 * :token:`webui::AuthR`: only read access granted.
 Data will be displayed in the WebUI, but will be shown as read-only data.
 Data changes via the WebUI are prohibited.
 Procedures will not be executed.
 * :token:`webui::AuthRX`: read and execute access granted.
 Data will be displayed in the WebUI, but will be shown as read-only data.
 Data changes via the WebUI are prohibited.
 Procedures with this permission can be executed from within the WebUI.
 * :token:`webui::AuthRW`: read and write access granted.
 Data will be displayed in the WebUI, and are displayed as editable if no other restrictions prohibit editing the data (e.g. defined identifiers).
 Data changes via the WebUI are not prohibited.
 Procedures will not be executed.